-- Join the Extractive Industries Transparency Initiative (EITI) and work on the accessibility of open data as part of ITIE and of the declarations of companies, according to chapter 10 of the European accounting directive - Summer 2015: designate a French high representative for ITIE and set up a project team with the necessary human and financial resources to prepare the French application to join ITIE - September 2015: establish a national tripartite committee for ITIE - March 2016: first declaration of companies as required by chapter 10 of the accounting directive - o Before December 2016: presentation of the French application to join EITI - o 1st half-year 2017: France becomes a "candidate country" for the EITI
+- Join the Extractive Industries Transparency Initiative (EITI) and work on the accessibility of open data as part of ITIE and of the declarations of companies, according to chapter 10 - of the European accounting directive - Summer 2015: designate a French high representative for ITIE and set up a project team with the necessary human and financial resources to prepare the French application to join ITIE - September 2015: establish a national tripartite committee for ITIE - March 2016: first declaration of companies as required by chapter 10 of the accounting directive - o Before December 2016: presentation of the French application to join EITI - o 1st half-year 2017: France becomes a "candidate country" for the EITI

 Editorial Note: This is a partial version of the commitment text.
-For the full commitment text please see the French National Action Plan
+For the full commitment text please see France's national action plan: https://bit.ly/2MTYhsR.

-(https://www.opengovpartnership.org/country/france/action-plan).
 ITIE is the French acronym for EITI.
 The two acronyms are used interchangeably in the commitment text.

-Responsible Institution(s): Ministry of Foreign Affairs and International Development; Ministry of Ecology, Sustainable Development and Energy; Ministry of Finance and Public Accounts; and Ministry of the Economy, Industry and the Digital Sector
+Responsible Institution: Ministry of Foreign Affairs and International Development; Ministry of Ecology, Sustainable Development and Energy; Ministry of Finance and Public Accounts; and Ministry of the Economy, Industry and the Digital Sector